 Avaya Plays Key Role in the New York Mets Lineup

-Hear from the New York Met's IT leaders as they describe the changes in Major League baseball operations, stadium technology and high expectations from fans for seamless, rich communications experiences across every channel.
+Hear from the New York Met's IT leaders as they describe the changes in Major League baseball operations and stadium technology.
+See how they're meeting high expectations from fans for seamless, rich communications experiences across every channel.

 I've been a baseball fan for my whole life.
 When I was younger, technology at a stadium was a transistor radio to listen to the broadcaster to understand what was going on in the game, aside from what you saw on the scoreboard.
 And I think that was the extent of technology back then.

 My name is Tom Festa and I am the Vice President of Technology for the Mets organization.
 Which is located at Citi Field in Flushing, New York.
 Our fans have become much more savvy with technology.
 And we try to provide the best experience I think they require that now a days.

 >> I've been with the Mets 11 years now.
 And I've seen a lot of change in my time here.
 My name is Eric Ramos and I'm the Senior Director of IT for the New York Mets.
 Of course the biggest change would be transitioning from Shea Stadium, our previous stadium that we played in through 2008, and then migrating to Citi Field in 2009.

 Citi Field was very specifically built to accommodate the growing needs of technology and the infrastructure that was put in it to start.
 And planning out for the future.
 You know, we have trays of fiber-optic throughout the stadium, high definition wide-screen video boards and video ribbons.
 And then also the fans are bringing their own technology into the game.